zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/install-sample-maps-app/install-sample-maps-app.md

 ![Image alt text](images/install-sample-maps-15.png)

-## Task 3: Explore the Sample Maps application
+## Task 3: Explore the Sample Maps Application

 1. Clicking on any of the tiles navigates to the associated page in the application.
 As an example, click on **Map and Report**.
    ![Image alt text](images/install-sample-maps-16.png)